Craft Production → Mass Production → Lean Production,

 Where it shines today:

-Mass Production in Services: Specialization and Scale—But Beware the Hidden Costs
+Mass Production in Services: Specialization and Scale, But Watch Out for Hidden Costs

 What it looks like in services: